peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 | **credential_hash** | Hash value of the Digital Credential the Status Attestation is bound to. | this specification |
 | **credential_hash_alg** |  The Algorithm used of hashing the Digital Credential to which the Status Attestation is bound.
 The value SHOULD be set to `sha-256`. | this specification |

-Below is a non-normative example of a Credential proof of possession with the JWT headers and payload are represented without applying signature and encoding, for better readability:
+Below is a non-normative example of a Status Assertion Request, demonstrating the proof of possession of the related Digital Credential, with the JWT headers and payload are represented without applying signature and encoding, for better readability: